Biting Mites or WHAT????

 Indestructible mites or bacteria -- the next global epidemic?
 Decide for yourself ...

 - The "creepy crawly" sensation that so many people are suffering from can either be caused by bug infections (microscopic or visible by plain sight) or by a fairly new condition called "Morgellon's Disease" with emerging fibers from patients' skins.
 If you might have Morgellon's Disease, please visit this website for information.

-Mites that Attack Humans - Information about mites that attack humans and products available to fight them specifically geared towards the offending mites.
+- Mites that Attack Humans - Information about mites that attack humans and products available to fight them specifically geared towards the offending mites.

 "This Thing that is on our skin isn't something that can be just lived with.
 It hurts, the itching never stops, the sores take months and months to heal ... and to feel something moving on your skin, eyes, in your hair, ears and nose and you can't get help ... " ...
 Further Comments

+This particular creature bores into human tissue to take up residence in the body.
+This parasite infects everybody in a household: humans and pets.
 In one household, for example, two beloved pet dogs had to be euthanized after extensive veterinary care was unable to relieve their constant itching and discomfort.
 The owner describes that their pets were even scratching themselves when they were asleep.